Chapmanville edges Wayne 7-6

 It held true Friday night in Chapmanville.

-The host Tigers stopped Wayne inches shy of the goal line on a 2-point conversion midway through the thirdrd quarter, and made it stand down the stretch to hang on for a 7-6 victory over the Pioneers Friday night.
+The host Tigers stopped Wayne inches shy of the goal line on a 2-point conversion midway through the third quarter and made it stand down the stretch to hang on for a 7-6 victory over the Pioneers Friday night.

 Beyond the score, the game was statistically even.
 Chapmanville outgained Wayne, 256-253 in total offense, while the Pioneers had more rushing yards, 205-195.